 In the Heart of Inland Southern California, UC Riverside is located on nearly 1,200 acres near Box Springs Mountain in Southern California; the park-like campus provides convenient access to the vibrant and growing Inland region.
-The campus is a living laboratory for the exploration of issues critical to growing communities' air, water, energy, transportation, politics, the arts, history and culture.
-UCR gives every student the resources to explore, engage, imagine and excel.
+The campus is a living laboratory for the exploration of issues critical to growing communities'air, water, energy, transportation, politics, the arts, history and culture.
+UCR gives every student, faculty and staff member the resources to explore, engage, imagine and excel.

 For information about our generous employee benefits package, visit: Employee Benefits Overview